Regional gross disposable household income, UK: 1997 to 2022

 2. Gross disposable household income by UK constituent country and region

-UK total gross disposable household income (GDHI) in 2021 was £1.5 trillion.
-Of that, 86.4% was in England, 7.4% was in Scotland, 3.9% was in Wales, and Northern Ireland had the lowest share of total GDHI in 2021 at 2.3%.
+UK total gross disposable household income (GDHI) in 2022 was over £1.5 trillion.
+Of that, 86.5% was in England, 7.4% was in Scotland, 3.8% was in Wales and 2.3% was in Northern Ireland.
 When compared with the size of each country's population, only England had a GDHI per head above the UK average.

-Total GDHI in the UK increased by 3.6% between 2020 and 2021.
-Over the same period, total GDHI grew in all four countries of the UK, with the highest growth seen in Northern Ireland at 4.5%.
-The smallest increase between 2020 and 2021 was in Scotland, where total GDHI grew by 2.6%.
+Total GDHI in the UK increased by 6.3% between 2021 and 2022.
+Of the four countries of the UK, only England exceeded this growth, with 6.5%.
+The smallest increase between 2021 and 2022 was in Wales, where total GDHI grew by 4.4%.

-Table 1 provides an overview of GDHI for the four UK countries and International Territorial Levels (ITL1) regions.
-Total GDHI increased in all 12 ITL1 countries and regions, with the largest and smallest percentage increases in Northern Ireland and Scotland, respectively.
+Table 1 provides an overview of GDHI for the four UK countries and International Territorial Level (ITL) 1 regions.

 Nôl i'r tabl cynnwys